HALO's Journey to Self-Sufficiency Program

 Since opening in 2005, HALO has helped over 2,000 adults return to stable housing with enough income and savings to support themselves.
 From day one, it was HALO intent to not just shelter those in need, but to offer a clear path to self-sufficiency through individualized support.

-HALO is the only homeless shelter in Wisconsin offering Intensive Case Management paired with a comprehensive network of supportive services from 90+ area agencies.
+HALO is one of few homeless shelters in Wisconsin offering Intensive Case Management paired with a comprehensive network of supportive services from 90+ area agencies, available for new intakes 24/7.

 Understanding that everyone comes to HALO with their own individual story is vital to our ability to help them.
 HALO Case managers help individuals experiencing homelessness to overcome barriers, develop goals and foster human connections for a successful transition from homelessness to independent living.
 Read about our Journey to Self-Sufficiency accountability-based program.